avolkov/2017-11-14-3d-printing/main_script.rst

 If you want to print anything other than expensive PLA, this is for you.
 One of major annoying issues with FDM 3D printing is first layer adhesion.
 Theoretically it's possible to print without heated bed, but it's a world of pain, just get it, and this bed *Can* go to 105C.

+This is an open source design that generally works and generally is pretty straight.
+The heated bed works with both 12V and 24V (with a slightly different wiring for each).

+It's kind of silly to use a power supply to transform 110V AC to 12V DC to then just simply use that electricity for heating, and there are better solutions, like attaching a 110V silicone heater to an aluminium slab.
+But at $10 to $15 per piece nothing beats this solution that works well enough.

 Power Supply
 ============